 At William Austin Infant School our mission is to create a learning environment where all individuals shine.
 We understand the importance of nurturing and developing all children into confident mathematicians who are not afraid to take risks and self-reflect on their learning.
 We believe that Maths learning should be creative, engaging and enjoyable whilst also being challenging.
 We strive to ensure there is achievement for all children.

 Building on their prior knowledge and experience, pupils at William Austin Infant School develop an awareness of the underlying patterns in number and shape which are a foundation for calculating methods, measurement and shape work in the future.
-The development of mathematical language is of fundamental importance.
+The development of mathematical language and vocabulary is of fundamental importance.

 In Early Years Foundation Stage (Reception) children are taught these key areas:

 In Key Stage One (Year 1 and 2) children are taught these key areas:

 Here at William Austin Infant School, we have recently adopted a ’Teaching for Mastery Approach’ to support the teaching and learning of Mathematics.
 Our lessons incorporate a Concrete, Pictorial, Abstract (CPA) approach in order to support children in mastering the National Curriculum objectives.
 We plan our lessons using guidance and resources from White Rose Maths, NCETM, and NRICH.
 In order to ensure children are ready to access different units of work we also currently use guidance from the Ready to Progress Criteria (RTP) to support teachers with their planning and teaching.